mandotorres/plutus-pioneer-program/README.md

 The event NFT allows the holder to mint tickets for a particular event.

 Once a ticket is [mint](#mint-ticket-nft)ed, the ticket is sent to a vesting script address.
-To [purchase](#purchase-ticket-nft-from-script-address) a ticket NFT, the following conditions must be met:
-1. the transaction must include a user token,
-2. the ticket sale date is in the past, and
-3. the ticket price must be paid to the company
+Tickets can only be [purchase](#purchase-ticket-nft-from-script-address)d by user token holders.

 A user token is [mint](#mint-user-token)ed upon user account creation.
-The user token is required to purchase tickets.

 ---